cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Creating a Static Route
 ^^^^^^^^^^^^^^^^^^^^^^^

-CloudStack enables you to specify routing for the VPN connection you create.
+OOTC enables you to specify routing for the VPN connection you create.
 You can enter one or CIDR addresses to indicate which traffic is to be routed back to the gateway.